rust-embedded/rust-raspberrypi-OS-tutorials/08_power/README.md

 Power.h, power.c
 ----------------

-The power management controller is one of the periphels that are not emulated properly by qemu.
+The power management controller is one of the peripherals that are not emulated properly by qemu.
 Works on real hardware though.

 `power_off()` shutdowns the board to a almost zero power consumption state.